mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 x2 x3

 HOLOGRAPHIC SIGHTS
 Holographic sights project an aim point for the user and automatically compensate for wind, gravity and other adverse conditions.
-They grant the Scope trait plus DM+1 to all attack rolls made against targets 50 metres or more away.
+They grant the Scope trait plus DM+1 to all attack rolls made against targets 50 meters or more away.
 ![[CSC_Update_2023_23-04-24_1-Holosights.jpg]]

 Item TL Effect Kg Cost